piyushbag/piyushbag/README.md

 - 👋 Hi,
 - :student: I am currently looking Spring 2022/ Summer 2022 Software Engineer Intern roles
-- 💞️ I’m looking to collaborate and work on Social Network projects
 - 👀 Also, I love playing Poker
-- 📫 If want to play a game of poker or for any project collaboration or intern role opening reach me at Email: pbag@scu.edu
+- 📫 If you want to play a game of poker or for any project collaboration or intern role opening reach me at Email: pbag@scu.edu

 <!---